 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-PL8 and the E-PM2 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the E-PM2 can be equipped with an optional viewfinder – the VF-4.
+However, optional viewfinders – the VF-4 for the E-PL8 and the VF-4 for the E-PM2 – are available as accessories.
 The table below summarizes some of the other core capabilities of the Olympus E-PL8 and Olympus E-PM2 in connection with corresponding information for a sample of similar cameras.